How Trump's Funding Cuts Threaten 'Basic Health Program' Plans

 Officials at the Minnesota Department of Human Services released a written statement, maintaining that "people enrolled in MinnesotaCare should feel confident in their coverage, based on current information."

 Under the health law, any state can offer coverage under the Basic Health Program.
-One possible reason New York and Minnesota adopted the program is because they were already covering many in the target population through Medicaid, and typically sharing the cost equally with the federal government.
+One possible reason New York and Minnesota adopted the program is because they were already covering many in the target population through Medicaid and typically sharing the cost equally with the federal government.
 Under the Basic Health Program, the state's funding responsibility drops to just 5 percent.

 So what happens next year?
 If federal funding isn't restored, advocates are concerned that costs may rise and coverage shrink.